Vivint Installation

 How long does installation take?

 Vivint told us that installation can take from two to four hours.
 How long your installation takes depends on how many devices and sensors are being installed.
-Our installation took around four hours—it included security cameras, which eat up a lot of time.
+My installation took around five hours—it included security cameras, a thermostat, a smoke/CO detector, and one panel.

 Vivint installations typically include time for the tech to teach you how to use the system.
 If you want the installation to go a little quicker, you can opt out of learning how to use your new Vivint Smart Home system and learn on your own later.
 This is a good idea if you tend to learn better from online tutorials than from in-person instruction.